Form ROA: guidance (accessible version)

 If you are not a British citizen, you could still have the right of abode if, on 31 December 1982 you were:

-• a Commonwealth citizen with a parent who, at the time of your birth or legal adoption, was a citizen of the UK and Colonies and obtained their citizenship by being born in the UK
+a Commonwealth citizen with a parent who, at the time of your birth or legal adoption, was a citizen of the UK and Colonies and obtained their citizenship by being born in the UK

-• a Commonwealth citizen and before 1 January 1983 had been married to a man with the right of abode.
-(You must have been married before 1 January 1983 and your husband must have had the right of abode before that date.)
+a Commonwealth citizen and before 1 January 1983 had been married to a man with the right of abode.
+(You must have been married before 1 January 1983 and your husband must have had the right of abode before that date).

 If you acquired the right of abode through marriage before 1983 to a man with the right of abode you will not be granted a certificate of entitlement, if either:

-• another living wife or widow of the same man is, or has at any time since her marriage, been in the UK otherwise than as a visitor, an illegal entrant or on temporary admission, or
+- another living wife or widow of the same man is, or has at any time since her marriage, been in the UK otherwise than as a visitor, an illegal entrant or on temporary admission, or

-• another living wife or widow of the same man has been granted a certificate of entitlement or entry clearance on account of her marriage
+- another living wife or widow of the same man has been granted a certificate of entitlement or entry clearance on account of her marriage

 These restrictions do not apply if:

-• you entered the UK as a wife before 1 August 1988 or have been in the UK at any time since your marriage, and
+- you have been in the UK at any time since your marriage, and

-• at that time you were the only wife of your husband to have entered, or been cleared for entry to, the UK
+- at that time you were the only wife of your husband to have entered, or been cleared for entry to, the UK.

 Certificates of entitlement

-A certificate of entitlement to the right of abode in the UK is placed in a valid passport.
-It constitutes proof of your right of abode for UK immigration control purposes.
+A certificate of entitlement to the right of abode is official proof that you have the right of abode in the UK for immigration control purposes.

-If you hold a UK passport describing you as a British citizen, or as a British subject with the right of abode in the UK, you will not qualify for a certificate of entitlement.
-If you already have a valid certificate of entitlement in another foreign passport, you will not qualify for a further certificate of entitlement.
+If you hold a UK passport that describes you as a British citizen, or as a British subject with the right of abode in the UK, you cannot get a certificate of entitlement.

-We will check with HM Passport Office (HMPO) to see if their records show that you hold a passport.
-If HMPO records show that you hold a current UK passport, describing you as a British citizen or as a British subject with the right of abode in the UK, we will not issue a certificate of entitlement.
-This is because the law does not allow a person to hold both a passport and a certificate of entitlement to the right of abode.
-If you have lost your British passport, you must notify HMPO so that their records can be updated.
-Until you notify HMPO of the loss of your passport an application for a certificate of entitlement to the right of abode may be refused, as records will show that you are the holder of a British citizen or British subject passport.
+We will check with His Majesty’s Passport Office to confirm whether their records show that you hold a British passport.
+If their records show you hold a British citizen or British subject with the right of abode in the UK passport, we will not issue a certificate of entitlement.
+This is because the law does not allow a person to hold both a British passport and a certificate of entitlement at the same time.

 Documents